chiasm-project/chiasm-component/README.md

 };
 ```

+ChiasmComponent provides syntactic sugar for the above convention.
 The above code is equivalent to:

 ```javascript
 return function MyPlugin(){